 The top-ranked real estate markets in the Veros prediction have a few things in common:

 - For one thing, they all have populations that are growing faster than the national average.
 The Portland metro area gained more than 40,000 new residents from 2014 to 2015, according to a report released by the U.S. Census Bureau earlier this year.

-- These cities also have strong economies, and strong tech industries in particular.
+- These cities also have strong economies and strong tech industries in particular.
 Portland is often referred to as the “Silicon Forest” for this very reason.
 This attracts young, highly educated residents from elsewhere in the country.
-It also increases demand for housing, putting upward pressure on home prices.
+It also increases the demand for housing, putting upward pressure on home prices.

 - The third thing these housing markets have in common is limited inventory.
 In Seattle, Denver and Portland, there just aren’t enough homes on the market to satisfy demand — at a time when demand is rising.
 Portland’s housing supply is well below the five to seven months worth that economists consider “healthy.”
 Back in spring, Redfin reported the local supply was down to just 1.4 months.